-Wound Healing Center of Wilkes Regional, managed by Healogics, provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
+Wound Healing Center of Wake Forest Baptist Health – Wilkes Medical Center, managed by Healogics, provides specialized treatment for chronic or non-healing wounds, which are defined as sores or wounds that have not significantly improved from conventional treatments.
 Associated with inadequate circulation, poorly functioning veins, and immobility, non-healing wounds lead to lower quality of life and may lead to amputations.
 When wounds persist, a specialized approach is required for healing.
 Typically, a wound that does not respond to normal medical care within 30 days is considered a problem or chronic wound.

-That's where our the Wound Healing Center of Wilkes Regional can help.
+That's where our the Wound Healing Center of Wake Forest Baptist Health – Wilkes Medical Center can help.
 With the state-of-the-art treatments available including debridement, hyperbaric oxygen therapy, dressing selection, special shoes, and patient education, people with non-healing and chronic wounds now have a place to turn.

 How does hyperbaric oxygen therapy work?